-Home Loan Book by LVR (\$b)
+Home loan book - LVR profile (\$b)

 Exposure to investor and interest only lending remains very low and within regulatory guidelines.

 During the period, MyState Bank continued to grow its customer base across the eastern seaboard of Australia, with the proportion of home loans outside of Tasmania increasing from 54.5% to 58.2% since 30 June 2018.